The Warehouse Group: History

-The first Warehouse group store opened in North Shore, Auckland in 1982.
-In 1994, Warehouse was added to the New Zealand Exchange, under the symbol TWH.
-In 1996, a distribution centre opened on the North Island.
+The first Warehouse Group store opened in Wairau Road North Shore, Auckland in 1982.
+In 1994, Warehouse was added to the New Zealand Exchange under the symbol TWH.
+In 1996, a distribution center opened on the North Island.
 In 2000, it was added to the NZSE 10 index.
-Also in 2000, the group acquired Clint's Crazy Bargains and Silly Solly's in Australia.
+The group acquired Clint's Crazy Bargains and Silly Solly's in Australia that same year.